theRainbird/CoreRemoting/README.md

 ### What is it NOT for?
 - To create REST-APIs for Javascript clients
 - To create SOAP Webservices
+- To use with other platforms than .NET
 - To be create server applications that needs to run on several cluster nodes

 ## Facts & features